thiblahute/meson-website/Creating-Linux-binaries.md

     install_data('myapp.sh', install_dir : '.')

 And now you are done.
-Zip up your <tt>/tmp/myapp</tt> directory and you have a working binary ready for deployment.
-To run the program, just unzip the file and run <tt>myapp.sh</tt>.
+Zip up your `/tmp/myapp` directory and you have a working binary ready for deployment.
+To run the program, just unzip the file and run `myapp.sh`.

 ---

 [Back to index](Manual).